How to Make an Art Studio With Little Space

 “This is the place of creative incubation.
 At first, you may find nothing happens there.
 But, if you have a sacred place and use it, take advantage of it, something will happen.” – Joseph Campbell.

 If there is one thing an artist needs, it’s space.
-Space to keep materials, to lay out paints and papers, and to find inspiration.
+Space to keep materials, to lay out paints and papers, and to create.
 Lack of space is one of the biggest problems that get in the way of people making art.
-If you want to make art and creativity a part of your daily life, then you need to make space for it.
+If you want to make creativity a part of your daily life, then you need to make space for it.
 Here are some of my favourite ways to carve out an art space at home.

 List your wants and needs

 From materials to tables and chairs, list everything that you would like in your studio space.
 Look over your list, starting with the essentials, and decide what you really need to work.
 You can always add more later.

 Repurpose old furniture

 Whether it’s a desk or a chest of drawers, use it.
 Start by finding something that you can use as a table.
 For now, keep it clear – you’re going to need it later.
 To save extra space you can use a folding table that can be stored neatly away when you’re done.